gretarmark/gretarmark.github.io/_posts/2023-12-02-CandC++-Functions1.md

 Today I am going to talk about how to pass information into a function in C and C++.

 There are two types of informations that are passed into a function:
-* A parameter is the variable listed inside the parentheses in the function definition.
+* A parameter: The variable listed inside the parentheses in the function definition.
-* An argument is the value that is sent to the function when it is called.
+* An argument: The value that is sent to the function when it is called.

 There are two parameter passing methods in C but three methods in C++:
 1. Pass by value (C/C++)